millerlp/Time_lapse_arducam/README.md

 * Timekeeping is accomplished with a DS3231 real time clock chip and backup battery.
 * Power is provided by batteries through one of the available power plugs, either a 2.1mm barrel connector or JST PH series plug (similar to that used on many Lithium battery packs).
 A 3.3V low dropout voltage regulator is included.
-I typically use 4xAA batteries to power the unit.
+I typically use 4 AA batteries to power the unit.
 * A reset button and a trigger button are included, and can be mounted on either top or bottom of the board.
 * Indicator LEDs may also be mounted on the top or bottom of the board.